 - a.
 Estimated Budget: Staff time, Partner funds (details in project description section) - b.
 Partners & Roles: PEP, Suffolk County, NYSDEC, East End towns and villages. - c.
 Description and Objectives: Support fish passage construction in the Peconic River and its tributaries.
 During the upcoming year PEP and its partners are working towards opening up acres of freshwater spawning area to diadromous fish through the completion of fish passage projects.
 PEP will continue to support the design, permitting and construction of fish passage throughout the Peconic River.
 Descriptions, budgets, and anticipated external constraints for each project are listed below. - d.
 Outputs and Deliverables: Successful completion of fish passage design, permitting and construction.
 Installation of eel pass at Grangebel Park. - e.
 Estimated Milestones: Land Use Agreement for Upper Mills Fish Pass by Fall 2024, secure construction funds by March 2025. - f.
 Long Term Outcomes: Restoring and strengthening ecosystem services, fish and wildlife of the Peconic Estuary will benefit from access to critical habitat, increased biodiversity and restoration of historic food webs. - g.
-Clean Water Act Core Programs: protecting Large Aquatic Ecosystems.
+Clean Water Act Core Programs: protecting Large Aquatic Ecosystems. - h.
+External Constraints: N/A

-Eelpass at Bridal Falls in Grangebel Park, Riverhead Ongoing
+Eelpass at Bridal Falls in Grangebel Park, Riverhead

 - a.
 Estimated Budget: \$1,966 (FY23 Local Government); Staff Time - b.
 Partners and their roles: PEP (Lead); Suffolk County; Town of Riverhead, Seatuck Environmental, Long Island Diadromous Fish Workgroup - c.
-Description and Objectives:. - d.
+Description and Objectives: American eel face a barrier from the Peconic River to the Little River which inhibits migration.
+This hopes to provide a temporary barrier crossing and plan for a more permanent solution. - d.
 Outputs and Deliverables: A functioning eelpass at this location. - e.
 Estimated Milestones: LI Diadromous Fish Workgroup meeting updates. - f.
 Long Term Outcomes: A thriving American eel population in the Peconic River system - g.
-Clean Water Act Core Programs: protecting Large Aquatic Ecosystems
+Clean Water Act Core Programs: protecting Large Aquatic Ecosystems - h.
+External Constraints: N/A a.
+Estimated Budget: Staff Time

-Upper Mills Dam Fish Pass -Land Use Agreement Ongoing
+Upper Mills Dam Fish Pass -Land Use Agreement

-- a.
-Estimated Budget: Staff Time - b.
+- b.
 Partners and their roles: PEP (Lead); Suffolk County; Town of Riverhead, PSE&G/LIPA - c.
 Description and Objectives: In FY21 the Engineering design and permitting was completed for the fish pass project at the Upper Mills Dam.
-This is a complicated site that will cross ownership boundaries between the Town of Riverhead, Suffolk County, and the power company PSE&G-LIPA.
-During the course of this process, it was determined that before construction can begin, a land use agreement would need to be put in place so all parties are in agreement with the final installation of the fish ladder.
+This is a complicated site that will cross ownership boundaries between the Town of Riverhead, Suffolk County, and the power company PSE&G LIPA.
+During the course of this process, it was determined that before construction can begin, a land use agreement would need to be put in place so all parties are in agreement with the final installation of the fish ladder. - d.

-- d.
 Outputs and Deliverables: A signed land use agreement by all necessary parties. - e.
 Estimated Milestones: PEP will carry out meetings as necessary and liaise with all entities to ensure this agreement moves forward. - f.
 Long Term Outcomes: A legal agreement to allow for the construction of the fish ladder at Upper Mills - g.
-Clean Water Act Core Programs: N/A

-Performance Measure: Completion of culvert improvements on Alewife Creek to enhance the largest alewife run on Long Island;
+Clean Water Act Core Programs: N/A - h.
+External Constraints: N/A - i.
+Performance Measure: Completion of culvert improvements on Alewife Creek to enhance the largest alewife run on Long Island; - j.
 Performance Measure: Completion of priority diadromous fish habitat connectivity projects identified in the PEP Habitat Restoration Plan or Long Island Diadromous Fish Restoration Strategy, or through the Volunteer Alewife Monitoring Survey, in other areas of the Peconic watershed to restore additional habitat.